 From September 1984 to May 1986, Mr. Liang served as a principal staff member in forestry section of Jinchang agriculture bureau in Gansu province, where he was primarily responsible for the forestry management of the city.
 From June 1986 to June 1987, he served as a landscape assistant engineer at Foshan Shiwan park management office in Guangdong, where he was primarily responsible for landscape design and green management.
 From July 1987 to October 1999, Mr. Liang served as the chief of credit division and director of Zhangcuo office at Shiwan sub-branch under Foshan branch of Industrial and Commercial Bank of China, a commercial bank, where he was primarily responsible for credit issuance and management of Shiwan sub-branch and overall management of Zhangcuo office.
-From November 1999 to May 2004, Mr. Liang worked at Foshan Urban Cooperative Bank (佛山市城市合作銀行), a commercial bank, where he successively served as the vice president of Xinjiang sub-branch, general manager of special funding department of the head office, general manager of credit department and president of Xinjiang branch, he was primarily responsible for management of credit business, disposal of non-performing assets and operational management of branch.
+From November 1999 to May 2004, Mr. Liang worked at Foshan Urban Cooperative Bank (佛山市城市合作銀行), a commercial bank, where he successively served as the vice president of Xinyuan sub-branch, general manager of special assets department, general manager of credit department of the head office of the bank and president of Xinjiang branch, he was primarily responsible for management of credit business, disposal of non-performing assets and operational management of the head office of the bank.

 Mr. Liang received his bachelor's degree of agronomy from Guangxi University (廣西大學) in the PRC in July 1984, majoring in forestry.
-He received the graduation certificate in economics management from Guangdong Academy of Social Science (廣東省社科院) in the PRC in October 2001.
+He received the graduation certificate in economics management from Guangdong Academy of Social Science (廣東省社科院) in the PRC in July 2002.
 In August 2003, he participated risk controlling training workshop for commercial banks held in Shanghai bank (上海銀行).
+In November 2011, Mr. Liang obtained the intermediate economist certificate (中級經濟師) issued by MOP.

-Mr. Liao Zhenliang (廖振亮), aged 63, was appoined as an independent Supervisor on April 21, 2015.
+Mr. Liao Zhenliang (廖振亮), aged 64, was appointed as an independent Supervisor on April 21, 2015.

 Mr. Liao has worked at Guangdong University of Finance (廣東金融學院) (previously known as Guangdong Bank College (廣東銀行學校) and Guangzhou Finance College (廣州金融高等專科學校) since July 1977.
-He successively served as the secretary of the youth league on campus and deputy director of students department from July 1985 to July 1990, the assistant to principal from July 1990 to July 1991, the deputy principal from July 1991 to April 2005, and the deputy secretary of the Party committee on campus from April 2005 to November 2011 at the university.
+He successively served as the secretary of the youth league on campus and deputy director of students department from July 1985 to July 1990, the assistant to principal from July 1990 to July 1991, the deputy principal from July 1991 to April 2005, and the deputy secretary of the Party committee on campus from April 2005 to November 2011 at Guangdong University of Finance (廣東金融學院).
 Mr. Liao has worked as the senior consultant of CFP (Certified Financial Planner) projects centre of Guangdong Finance College since November 2011.